elsevier-mintzasp/system_input_preprocessing/README.md

-# cpld_processing
+# System input preprocessing
-Develop MVP for processing CPLD format files
+Convert HTML input for Manuscript Reviewer to JSON with paragraphs, ids, and sections.